- What we collect

 $90 per hour or part thereof.
 Fees are calculated from the time the camera crew begin setting up to the time they leave.

-If you wish to reproduce the film or video or make it publicly available, you will need to complete a request for Permission to Publish Form.
+If you wish to reproduce the film or video or make it publicly available, you will need to complete an Intention to Publish form.
 On this form you undertake to acknowledge the Library in the credits.
-There is no fee for Permission to Publish, beyond the filming fee of $90 per hour.
+There is no fee for permission to publish, beyond the filming fee of $90 per hour.